piyushpatel2005/datastructures-algorithms/src/main/sql/sql-challenges2.md

     HAVING MIN(sale_date) >= '2019-01-01' AND MAX(sale_date) <= '2019-03-31';
 ```

-In this case, we need only products which were sold in the first quartner and not any other quarter.
+In this case, we need only products which were sold in the first quarter and not any other quarter.
 So, simple
 `WHERE` clause may not work here.

 ## Problem 1097: Game Play Analysis V